 Companies see the potential of the freelance economy and with it, they are adapting to the technology needed to manage freelance contracts.
-Cloud-based Freelance Management Services (FMS) are being implemented in corporations to help HR and hiring employees with the paperwork needed to manage the administration of their new workforce.
+Cloud-based Freelance Management System (FMS) are being implemented in corporations to help HR and hiring employees with the paperwork needed to manage the administration of their new workforce.

 Changing Workforce Landscape

 Today, companies understand the resourcefulness of hiring freelancers.
 Freelancers are specialized in a field, they take care of their own employment taxes and they are motivated to work.
 Companies hiring freelancers can be more flexible with the fast changes in the business world now that they can go online and contract a professional when they need one.

 Corporate executives worldwide are open to the fact that the trend of hiring freelancers and the future of work will change how their organisation deals with their workforce.
 In 2018, the BCG and Harvard Business School conducted a survey of 6,500 executives worldwide.
 The results showed that roughly 40% of respondents “expected freelance workers to account for an increased share of their organization’s workforce over the coming five years.”
 Another 50% stated that they recognize the use of gig platforms as a real trend.

 The gig economy still remains relatively small as a primary source of income, but this is changing.
 In the same survey, developing countries demonstrated a rise in primary income from freelance platforms with the U.S and some countries in Europe following suit (Exhibit 1).

 Companies can choose from a pool of talent to make up a contingent workforce.
 But how are companies managing their freelance contracts?
 Individual contractors are not usually included in the same system as employees making admin work complicated for those assigned to the task.
 A whole different process needs to be done in order to manage freelance paperwork for onboarding, payments, GDPR and expense reports.